t4rra/CCStopper/README.md

 <details>
 <summary>Q: Is this a virus?</summary>
 <br>
 A: Windows might say that it is a virus, but that is a false positive.
-As stated before, don't run this script if you don't trust it/know what you're doing.
+As stated above, don't run this script if you don't trust it/know what you're doing.
 </details>

 <br>